jdavidm/learn-stata/materials/course-intro.md

 	* You are at least as likely to learn from your peers as from me
     * If you already know some of the material and are getting ahead, see if there's someone you can help
-	* Introduce yourself to one of your neighbors you don't know
-* If you can't make it to class, this workflow is replicated on the website on the Lessons tab for each week, with a combination of short video lessons and exercises to reinforce what you just learned

 ### Course structure